Colfax Cutural Center 2004/February 6, 2004

 needs to pick up a brush and move.)

-"It's just condensing," Webb says of
+"It's just condensing," Webb says of her abstract

-the shapes are there, but the form isn't as relevant to
+process.
+"Maybe the shapes are there, but the form

-me as color.
-The expression of my emotions, at this point,
+isn't as relevant to me as color.
+The expression of my emotions,

-is more important. ...
-But I guess when I look at the work,
+at this point, is more important. ...
+But I guess when I

-I kind of see it (the subject) right away."
+look at the work, I kind of see it (the subject) right away."

 There's an actual bowl of produce embedded in "Green